hemulens/Public-Transport-Monitor-Berlin/README.md

 # Capstone Project (Udacity C++ Nanodegree)

 This is the description of and the instruction for running the Berlin Realtime Public Transport Monitor designed by Sergei Kononov as a Capstone Project in the [Udacity C++ Nanodegree](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) program in September 2020.
 The project is built out of curiosity to visualize realtime public transportation system in a densely-populated urban area.
-With ever-increasing urbanization rates globally, extended versions of this application can contribute to improving urban transportation systems, especially taking into account problems of energy supply, logistics and environmental concerns.
+With the ever-increasing pace of urbanization globally, extended versions of similar applications can contribute to improving urban transportation systems, especially taking into account problems of energy supply, logistics and environmental concerns.

 Possible application extensions can include:

 * Mapping the most dense and public transport routes – can be beneficial for GPS systems to re-route passenger vehicle / local logistics traffic to increase speed of commuting
-* Mapping traffic to track the most delay-prone time of the day for the public transport, etc.
+* Mapping traffic to track the most delay-prone time of the day for the local public transport, as well as mappring jammed urban areas
+* Etc.

 ![Screenshot of the project in action](misc/demo.gif "Title")

-## Project Description
+## Project Description – Berlin Realtime Public Transport Monitor

-The aim of the project is to display and track all public transport units operating at the current time in Berlin, Germany.
-The project uses data from the API [provided](https://github.com/public-transport/hafas-client/blob/5/docs/radar.md) by the Transportation Union of Berlin and Brandedburg (Verkehrsverbund Berlin-Brandenburg, VBB) and HAFAS to track realtime geographic locations of all types of public transport vehicles at a given part of the map.
+The goal of the project is to track, map and display all public transport units operating at the current time in Berlin, Germany.
+The project uses data from the API [provided](https://github.com/public-transport/hafas-client/blob/5/docs/radar.md) by the Transportation Union of Berlin and Brandedburg (Verkehrsverbund Berlin-Brandenburg, VBB) and HAFAS ([company website](https://www.hacon.de/en/solutions/trip-planner-and-travel-companion/), [about HAFAS in Wikipedia](https://de.wikipedia.org/wiki/HAFAS)) to track realtime geographic locations of all types of public transport vehicles at a given part of the map.
+The documentation to the API used in this project is written by [Jannis Redmann (aka derhuerst)](https://github.com/derhuerst).

 The transport units include:

 * Buses           (orange)
 * Trams           (red)